 My personal feeling was that the article was a kind of new approach.
 I also think that the points that should have been made were met.
 It is normal that when you stick your head out that you will have critique.
 We had some typical comments from the homeland that tells us to “leave” (even though we already have), or that we should “stand up for our flag”.
 Those were to be expected.

 The vast majority of the comments from our own community were positive.
 However, we had a few that were slightly critical to very critical of our efforts.
 Some second guessing that we didn’t say, “something”, or even getting more personal about us.
 We have to get our own community to support actions that individuals take.
 We need to encourage more of these actions, not less.
 Constructive critique is a good thing.
-Publicly humiliating someone who is trying to do their part in helping, even if they make a mistake, is damaging.
-I will write more on this in a separate blog.
+Publicly humiliating someone who is trying to do their part in helping, even if they make a mistake, is damaging beyond their action.
+Unfortunately, I have seen this with others before.
+Someone writes a blog post with a slight mistake and someone else attacks them publicly for the very meaningless mistake.